Our Estate Vineyards

 The vineyard is planted on 8’x6′ spacing and production is kept to 2½-4 tons per acre.
 Two shoot/fruit thinning passes are made each year to promote quality.
 The vineyard is thinned prior to verasion to adjust the overall crop load.
 A second thinning pass is made after verasion to remove fruit that is damaged or behind in maturity.
 Secondary crop, depending on the year, is removed at this time to stall or accelerate ripening.

 In regards to soil management, Merlo Family Vineyards is actively cover-cropping to build organic matter resulting in increased nutrient and water holding capacities of the vineyard soils.
 As the soils are built, suitable nutrient cycles are planned with leguminous crops and the minimum of nutrient addition.
-"Our goal is to continue to use sustainable farming practices while improving grape quality," says Steven.
-"We are committed to responsible farming practices without losing focus on wine and grape quality goals."
+The goal is to continue to use sustainable farming practices while improving grape quality.
+The Merlos are committed to responsible farming practices without losing focus on wine and grape quality goals.

 Winemaking on the Estate